 It all started with your feedback of giving more Analytical Power to Managers using Dynamics CRM.
 With October 2018 release, Maplytics - Map integration for Dynamics CRM - has introduced many new features viz.
-Auto Scheduling, Overlay layer, Auto Search Window, Shape operations, Security Template, etc. In this blog, we are going to focus on Auto Search Window which is an exceptionally powerful feature of Maplytics.
-Let’s dig deeper in the journey of Auto Search Window.
+Auto Scheduling, Overlay layer, Contextual search, Shape operations, Security Template, etc. In this blog, we are going to focus on Contextual search which is an exceptionally powerful feature of Maplytics.
+Let’s dig deeper in the journey of Contextual search.

 In our March release, we came up with a major enhancement to Proximity Search.
 It was the brainchild of Field Reps who put forward the idea to enhance the features of Proximity Search.
 They recommended searching records at multiple proximity distances from their current location in the map at the same time.
 We aligned with their innovative idea and started working on it after deep analysis.
 This led to the inception of Concentric Proximity Search, a yet another potent feature of Maplytics.

 Concentric Proximity Search was going strong but after analysis, we found scope of improvement in it in our subsequent release.
 For instance, to search for records nearby an individual record, you had to plot it on map and then set it as your current location after which you could perform proximity search.

 To augment the speed and accuracy further we came up with a new feature of Maplytics – Map integration for Dynamic CRM - viz.
-Auto Search Window.
+Contextual search.
 It is a simple yet effective and enhanced version of Radius Search.